-Forces.
+Motivation and Forces.
 Encoding data in qubits is not trivial.
 Current devices contain a limited amount of qubits that are stable for a short amount of time.
 In order to make use of current devices, the representation must be compact and use only a few qubits and few quantum gates.
 Because qubits decay fast and quantum gates are error-prone too, the number of operations to prepare the quantum state must be small.
-To encode even a large number of data values efficiently, a logarithmic or linear runtime is ideal, i.e., the state preparation routine consists of a logarithmic or linear number of parallel operations.
+To encode even a large number of data values efficiently, a logarithmic or linear runtime is ideal.
 Each encoding is essentially a trade-off between two major forces: (i) the number of required qubits and (ii) the runtime complexity for the loading process.
 Besides that, an additional force requires that data must be represented in a suitable format for further operations.
 For arithmetic operations like addition or multiplication often the exact values of the data need to be represented.

 For other operations it may be sufficient to represent their relative values (e.g., as relatively small or large amplitude of a quantum state with AMPLITUDE ENCODING).
+To capture abstract knowledge about the different encodings and the consequences of using a particular data encoding, we describe them as patterns.